What is it?

 “…I am repeatedly submitting our…Special Use Lease Application for a period of twenty (20) years, and the total area will be approximately ten (10) acres.
 I offer $10.00 per-acre-per-annum rental totaling $100.00 per year.”

 The letter also had an artistic intent:

 This project will resemble a jetty in the shape of a spiral.
 The structure will be made of rock and gravel.
 The purpose of placing the rock on the mudflat area will be to induce salt crystals on the rock and gravel as incrustations that will develop over a period of time.
 This will contrast with the red color of the water.
-Its purpose is purely aesthetic and it can be viewed from an airplane or from the road.
+Its purpose is purely aesthetic, and it can be viewed from an airplane or the road.

 – Robert Smithson Papers, Archives of American Art, roll 3833, frame 90.